 Price per boat: Mon-Fri: 6 euros / Sat-Sun and Public Holidays: 8 euros

-Did you know you can enjoy Arabic baths in Madrid like they used to have them in Andalucia?
+Did you know you can enjoy Arabic baths in Madrid like they used to have in Andalucia?
 There is a SPA center Hammam al Ándaluz in the neighborhood of Las Letras that offers the full wellness experience: a beautiful pool with a stunning interior design, massages, and other treatments.
 You will feel like you are in Andalusia.

 19. Watch the sunset at Templo de Debod